espressomd/espresso/doc/sphinx/examples.rst

 * ``billard.py`` needs the Python ``pypopengl`` module

 * ``bonds-tst.py``
    Test script that manually creates and deletes different bonds between particles (see :ref:`Bonded interactions`).
-This shows how to:
+This script performs:

    * print defined bonded interactions
    * print bonds on a particle
-   * delete a specific (or all) bonds
+   * delete bonds by index or name

-.. todo:: print to screen the state of bonds, with what the code is doing.
+   * save/load a bond to/from a variable

 * ``cellsystem_test.py``

-.. todo:: remove this file (needed?), or merge with a more complete simulation example.
+    Test script that changes the skin depth parameter.
+This should not be seen as a benchmark, but rather as a rough estimate of the effect of the cellsystem.
+    .. todo:: implement the older [tune_cells] call
+    .. todo:: add save/load optimal cell parameters from tune_skin()

 * ``coulomb_debye_hueckel.py``,  ``debye_hueckel.py``
     Charged beads with a WCA interaction are simulated using the screened Debye-Huckle potential.
 See :ref:`Debye-Hückel potential`

 * ``ekboundaries.py``